simon-ami/win-cli-mcp-server/README.md

 - All inputs are validated before execution
 - Environment variables and personal files may be accessible within allowed paths
 - Consider limiting access to sensitive directories and environment information
+- Sensitive information (passwords) in resources is automatically masked

 ## License